Paying for College

 We are here for you.
 If you need assistance, you can:

 - Schedule a virtual or in-person appointment using Navigate.

 - Contact our Veteran Educational Benefits by email (email@example.com) or phone (608.246.6038)

 - Reach the Madison College Foundation Office by email (firstname.lastname@example.org) or phone (608.246.6441)

-Learn more about our health and safety plans for the fall semester.
+Learn more about our current health and safety plans.

 Madison College's cost per credit is one of the lowest among area colleges and two-year University of Wisconsin campuses.
 Madison College students save an average of nearly $13,000 a year in tuition and fees.

 Even with such affordable tuition costs, we know many students still need additional help.
 Madison College has many resources to help you afford the quality education you want and deserve.

 College Navigator is a free consumer information tool used to share information about postsecondary institutions by the National Center for Education Statistics (NCES).
 View tuition, fees, estimated student expenses, etc. in an easily accessible manner.

 There are many different sources of funding that can help you pay for your college education, including federal, state and private funds.
 Most funds are awarded based on a single free application, the Free Application for Federal Student Aid (FAFSA).
 Get information about financial aid including how to apply and eligibility requirements.